 b.
 Officials-in-Charge of Headquarters Offices and NASA Center Directors ensure that all internal NASA requirements documents developed under their authority comply with the provisions of this NPD.

 c.
 The NASA General Counsel (General Counsel for Agency-level directives; Chief Counsel for Center-level directives), or designee, reviews all directives and charters for legal propriety and provide comments during coordination and prior to the release of the document for use.

 e.
-The Assistant Administrator for Human Capital Management (Human Capital Management for Agency-level directives; Center Human Resources/Human Capital Management for Center-level directives) coordinates the review of all directives with the national/local offices of Federal labor organizations in addition to conducting its own review and providing a concurrence on these documents.
+The Chief Human Capital Officer for Agency-level directives (Center Human Resources for Center-level directives) coordinates the review of all directives with the national/local offices of Federal labor organizations in addition to conducting its own review and providing a concurrence on these documents.

 f.
 The Assistant Administrator for Procurement (Procurement for Agency-level directives; Center Procurement/Acquisition for Center-level directives) reviews and concurs on all directives to determine acquisition impacts.